Mahasena of Anuradhapura

-Mahasena, also known in some records as Mahasen, was a king of Sri Lanka who ruled the country from 277 to 304 CE.
-He started the construction of large tanks or reservoirs in Sri Lanka, and built sixteen such tanks.
-After becoming king, Mahasena discriminated the Buddhists belonging to the Theravada-school and destroyed several of their temples including the Mahavihara (the main Theravada temple) before his chief minister led him to realise his mistakes.
+Mahasena, also known in some records as Mahasen, was a king of Sri Lanka who reigned from 273 to 301 AD.
+He initiated the construction of large tanks (reservoirs) in Sri Lanka, ultimately building sixteen of them.
+Early in his reign, Mahasena discriminated against Theravāda Buddhists and destroyed several of their temples, including the Mahavihara, the principal Theravāda monastery.
+However, guided by his chief minister, he eventually realized his mistakes and sought reconciliation by constructing the Jethavana stupa.
 He mended his ways and built the Jethavana stupa.
-Mahasena's countrymen regarded him as a god or deity (deva) after the construction of the Minneriya tank, he became known as Minneri Deviyo (God of Minneriya).
+Following the completion of the Minneriya Tank, his people came to revere him as a deity, honoring him as Minneri Deviyo (the God of Minneriya).

 Discrimination against Theravada Buddhism

 Mahasena was the younger son of King Gotabaya, who ruled the country from 253 to 266 CE.
 His elder brother and predecessor to the throne was King Jetthatissa, who was the king from 266 to 275.
 Mahasen and Jetthatissa were educated by a Buddhist monk named Sanghamitta, who was a follower of the Vaitulya doctrine.
 Mahasen also became a follower of this doctrine, which was associated with Mahayana Buddhism.
 Theravada Buddhism was traditionally the official religion of the country.
-However when Mahasen acquired the throne, he ordered the Bhikkhus of Mahavihara, the largest Theravada temple in the country, to accept Mahayana teachings.
+However, when Mahasen acquired the throne, he ordered the Bhikkhus of Mahavihara, the largest Theravada temple in the country, to accept Mahayana teachings.
 When they refused, Mahasen prohibited his countrymen from providing food to the Theravada Bhikkhus, and established a fine for violating this.
 As a result, the Buddhist monks abandoned Anuradhapura and went to the Ruhuna municipality in the South of the country.

 Mahasen destroyed the Mahavihara, and the materials obtained from there were used for building the Jethavanaramaya.
 Lovamahapaya, which belonged to the Mahavihara, was also destroyed.
-After this incident, the king’s chief minister and friend, Meghavannabaya, rebelled and raised an army in Ruhuna against him.
+After this incident, the king's chief minister and friend, Meghavannabaya, rebelled and raised an army in Ruhuna against him.
 The king came with his army to defeat Meghavannabaya and camped opposite the rebel camp.
-On the night before the battle was to be fought, Meghavannabaya managed to enter Mahasen’s camp and convinced him to stop the violence against Theravada Buddhists.
+On the night before the battle was to be fought, Meghavannabaya managed to enter Mahasen's camp and convinced him to stop the violence against Theravada Buddhists.
 Mahasen agreed to stop the violence and made peace with Meghavannabaya, and later reconstructed the Mahavihara.